xiaosuhu/midas-ai-in-research/docs/00_overview.md

 | What AI cannot do | Replace human creativity/intuition, guarantee validity, ensure full ethical/social oversight |
 | Critical caveats | Bias, transparency, reproducibility, privacy, over-reliance |

 ---
-## Should I trust AI
+## Should I trust AI?

 As AI becomes more deeply integrated into scientific research, one of the most common concerns among researchers is whether using large language models might inadvertently “give away” their ideas.
 These worries are understandable—after all, scientific innovation depends on protecting emerging hypotheses, unpublished data, and grant-sensitive intellectual work.
 Fortunately, when used correctly, modern AI tools can be trusted in the same way we trust other research infrastructure.
-Reputable AI providers (e.g., OpenAI, Anthropic, Google) now offer clear assurances that user inputs are not used to train future models when operating through enterprise, API, or institution-managed environments e.g., [OpenAI Data Usage Policy](https://openai.com/policies/usage-policies
+Reputable AI providers (e.g., OpenAI, Anthropic, Google) now offer clear assurances that user inputs are not used to train future models when operating through enterprise, API, or institution-managed environments e.g., [OpenAI Data Usage Policy](https://openai.com/policies/usage-policies).
-).
 Importantly, this means your ideas are not added to training corpora and are not surfaced to other users.
 From a technical standpoint, the training of frontier models is frozen at a specific cutoff date, and the model cannot “learn” from your conversation in real time {cite}`Russell_Norvig_2021`.
 Furthermore, privacy-preserving AI practices—such as on-premise deployment, sandboxed environments, and encryption—align with established standards for protecting sensitive research data {cite}`kethireddy2020privacy`.

 Trusting AI does not mean abandoning caution; it means using the right tool in the right context.
 For exploratory ideation, literature review, or rapid prototyping, AI can accelerate insight without exposing confidential details.
 For sensitive content (e.g., unpublished datasets, human subjects information, proprietary algorithms), local or institution-approved models provide additional guarantees.
 As with any scientific method, the key is controlled usage, documented workflows, and awareness of the environment in which the tool is running.
 With these safeguards in place, AI becomes not a threat to research integrity but a powerful collaborator—one that expands the researcher’s analytical reach while respecting intellectual ownership and privacy.

 ---

 ## U-M Context